Japan's Takeda plans to sell consumer health unit for around $3.7 billion: Nikkei

 TOKYO (Reuters) - Japan’s Takeda Pharmaceutical Co Ltd (4502.T) plans to sell its consumer health unit for around 400 billion yen ($3.72 billion), Nikkei Business reported.

-Possible buyers of the unit include Taisho Pharmaceutical Co.
+Possible buyers of Takeda Consumer Healthcare Co include Taisho Pharmaceutical Co.
 (4581.T) and large investment funds, Nikkei reported.
-A Takeda spokeswoman said the company does not comment on rumours.

-Following its acquisition of Shire Plc in 2019 for $59 billion, Takeda has pledged to dispose of $10 billion worth of non-core assets to pare down debt.
+Spokespeople for both Takeda and Taisho declined to comment.

+Takeda Chief Executive Christophe Weber said last year that a sale of the Japan-focused consumer unit, known for its Alinamin line of energy drinks, was unlikely.

+Japan’s biggest pharma company would focus on overseas divestitures in its pledge to sell $10 billion of assets to reduce debt in the wake of the $59 billion purchase of Shire Plc, Weber said at the time.

 Reporting by Rocky Swift; Editing by Muralikumar Anantharaman